cppservergit/cppserver-docs/networkpolicy.md

-# -- DRAFT -- instructions not working as expected yet
+# -- DRAFT -- instructions not working as expected yet, requires MicroK8s HA Cluster, i won't work on single-node cluster
 # Adding a NetworkPolicy to protect access to the Pods

 ![Ingress-Service-Pod architecture](https://cppserver.com/files/ingress-diagram.png)